Reconstruction Finance Corporation: Under President Franklin D. Roosevelt

 Roosevelt saw this corporation as an advantage to the national government.
 The RFC could finance projects without Congress approving them and the loans would not be included in budget expenditures.
 Soon the RFC was able to buy bank preferred stock with the Emergency Banking Act of 1933.
 Buying stock would serve as collateral when banks needed loans.
-This, however, was somewhat controversial because if the RFC was a shareholder than it could interfere with salaries and bank management.
+This, however, was somewhat controversial because if the RFC was a shareholder, then it could interfere with salaries and bank management.
 The Federal Deposit Insurance Corporation (FDIC) was later created to help decrease bank failures and insure bank deposits.
 The second main assistance was to farmers and their crop lands.
 The Commodity Credit Corporation was established to provide assistance.
 The agriculture was hit hard with a drought and machinery like the tractor.
 One benefit it provided to these rural cities was the Electric Home and Farm Authority, which provided electricity and gas and assistance in buying appliances to use these services.

 The mortgage company was affected as well since families were not able to make their payments.
 This led the RFC to create its own mortgage company to sell and insure mortgages.
 The Federal National Mortgage Association (also known as Fannie Mae) was established and funded by the RFC.
 It later became a private corporation.
 An Export–Import Bank was also created to encourage trade with the Soviet Union.
 Another bank was established to fund trade with all other foreign nations a month later.
 They eventually merged and make loans available to exports.
 Roosevelt wanted to reduce the gold value of the US dollar.
 In order to accomplish this, the RFC purchased large amounts of gold until a price floor was set.